OUR GOVERNANCE AND STRUCTURE

-Gaisce – Gradam an Uachtaráin | The President’s Award is a governed by a 15-member board of directors (Gaisce Council).
-The Gaisce Council is appointed by the Minister of Children, Equality, Disability, Integration and Youth Affairs and by the terms of the organisation’s Constitution.
+Gaisce – Gradam an Uachtaráin | The President's Award is a registered charity founded in 1985.
+Registered charity number 20020903.
+Gaisce is governed by a 15-member board of directors – Gaisce Council appointed by the Minister of Education and Youth and by the terms of the organisation's Constitution.

 There are two nominating bodies to Gaisce Council: